renatawong/renatawong.github.io/_pages/join-us.md

 ---

+## Prospective Visegrad-Taiwan Scholarship researchers
+PhD candidates, doctoral researchers, and postdoctoral scholars who are citizens of Poland, Czechia, Slovakia, or Hungary (the Visegrad Four, V4) and are interested in conducting research under the supervision of Prof. Wong are encouraged to apply for the Visegrad–Taiwan Scholarship Program.

+For details about the program and the application process, please visit: [https://www.visegradfund.org/visegrad-taiwan-scholarships-apply](https://www.visegradfund.org/visegrad-taiwan-scholarships-apply)

+---

 ## Undergraduate students (capstone)

 Bachelor’s students at Chang Gung University interested in executing their capstone project in one of the lab's research areas are encouraged to form a team of four and consult with us about potential research topics for their project.
 We can supervise capstone projects in either quantum computing (including quantum machine learning) or artificial intelligence.